lexms/giving-online/README.md

-# Giving Platform
+# Giving

-A Progressive Web App (PWA) built with Next.js 14 for donations to Giving Platform.
+A Progressive Web App (PWA) built with Next.js 14 for donations to Giving.

 ## License

-© 2025 Giving Platform.
+© 2025 Giving.
 All rights reserved.